torizoemitchell/q2-assessment-practice2/README.md

 - [ ] Forking and cloning this GitHub Repo.
 - [ ] Creating the test and development databases locally.
-- [ ] Database Migration.
+- [ ] Creating the database migration.
-- [ ] Database Seed Data.
+- [ ] Creating the database seed data.
-- [ ] RESTful API to handle messages resource.
+- [ ] Creating the RESTful API to handle messages resource.
-- [ ] Client website that enables all CRUD functionality for messages resource. *You can decide what form the client website takes.*
+- [ ] Creating a client website that enables all CRUD functionality for messages resource. *You can decide what form the client website takes.*
 - [ ] Deployment of full stack app on Heroku.

 **TIP: Make the site functional before you make it pretty.
 Functional html pages are sufficient for the 3-hour requirement.**